security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 We identify `sites` with a number of different levels of geographical precision.
-In `Site: Top Administrative Area (OSM ID number)` we record OSM relation ID number of the highest level subnational boundary for the country in which the site is located, [as found in in OpenStreetMap](http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#Super-national_administrations).
+In `Site: Top Administrative Area (OSM Object ID number)` we record OSM object ID number of the highest level subnational boundary for the country in which the site is located, [as found in in OpenStreetMap](http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#Super-national_administrations).
+Generally, these are [relations](https://wiki.openstreetmap.org/wiki/Relation) in the OSM dataset tagged as administrative e level 4.

-> For example Mexico has both _municipios_ \(administrative level 6 in OSM\) and states \(administrative level 4\).
-For a `site` based in Mexico, we would record in `Site: Top Administrative Area (OSM Name)` the name the "state" \(admin level 4\).
+> Example: Mexico has both _municipios_ \(administrative level 6 in OSM\) and states \(administrative level 4\).
+For a `site` based in Mexico, we would record in `Site: Top Administrative Area (OSM Name)` the name of the administrative level 4 object or the state.

 ## Site: Country {#organization_site_country}

 ### Description

-The country in which an organziation site is located.
+ISO 3166 code for the country in which the organization's site is located.

 ### Type of field